lojikil/carML/README.md

 # Name

 I've experimented with multiple names; HotelML (named for "The HotelML" in NJ) & Melomys (a specious of mouse) were two contenders.
-However, my (now ex-)partner and I were in NYC, where we grabbed coffee from Starbucks.
-She's a big fan of caramel macchiattos, which Starbucks labels as "carml mac", and thus I've named it after her.
+However, I was grabbing caramel macchiattos, which Starbucks labels as "carml mac", and thus named it after the drink.

 # Syntax